mpv-player/mpv/DOCS/man/vo.rst

             The final output image, after color management but before dithering and drawing to screen.

-        Only the textures labelled with (resizable) may be transformed by the pass.
-For all others, the TRANSFORM must be 1 1 0 0 (default).
+        Only the textures labelled with ``resizable`` may be transformed by the pass.
+When overwriting a texture marked ``fixed``, the WIDTH, HEIGHT and OFFSET must be left at their default values.

     ``deband``
         Enable the debanding algorithm.
 This greatly reduces the amount of